pwsiegel/pwsiegel.github.io/_posts/math/category-theory/2017-09-02-galois_connections.md

 A _partial ordering_ is the minimal amount of structure required to make these sorts of comparisons.
 There is often great insight to be gained by studying the interactions between different kinds of comparison: for instance, if one programming language has _more_ restrictive syntax than another then one expects that it will be _less_ expressive in an an appropriate sense.

 The aim of this post is to introduce a theoretical tool called a _Galois connection_ for organizing the interactions between different partial orderings.
-After defining the notion of a partial ordering carefully, we will provide a partially ordered set with the structure of a category and then use categorical adjunctions as a tool to introduce the notion of a Galois connection between partially ordered sets.
+After defining the notion of a partial ordering carefully, we will provide a partially ordered set with the structure of a category and then define the notion of a Galois connection using the concept of an adjunction between categories.
 We will conclude with a few simple examples and some references to applications in the literature.

 ## Posets